lukasschreiber/obs.infinity.feedback/README.md

 ```

 To install the Server move to the servers directory and run `npm install`.
 After that you can launch the server with `npm start`.
 To keep the server up, I recommend using `forever`.
 You can install that with `npm install -g forever` and launch the server with `forever start index.js`.

+### Plugin
+The Plugin consists of a OBS Custom Browser Dock and a Python Script.
+Both must be added to your OBS installation.
+Please note, that in order to run a Python Script you need to install Python and add the Python Path to OBS.
+OBS currently only supports Python v3.6.
+The Plugin can be installed via the `installer.bat`.
+This Program will leave you with two paths.
+Those are the files that need to be integrated in OBS.